By Jeffrey A. Burns of Dollar, Burns & Becker

 The connection between over-the-road trucking and driver fatigue is not new.
 For as long as drivers have had to make certain delivery times and shippers have paid to have their products delivered by truck, drivers have been falling asleep at the wheel.
 As early as 1935 the National Safety Council issued its report on the problem: Too Long at the Wheel.
 Since then, our society has developed into a 24-hour society, and fatigue, in general, has become a broad societal problem.
 The National Sleep Foundation reports that 37% of American adults are so sleepy during the day that it interferes with daytime activities.
 Given the demands of the job, this has to be worse for truck drivers.
 "Just-in-Time" delivery and "rolling warehouse logistics" have made trucking a truly round-the-clock endeavor.
 Yet, even today, certain trucking groups down-play driver fatigue and portray it as a relatively minor problem, citing their (absurd) position that fatigue plays a role in less than 2% of fatal truck crashes.
 Even the FMCSA, which is supposed to be protecting the public from dangerous trucking activities, puts the percentage at a ridiculously low 5.5%.
 The world's leading sleep experts agree that fatigue is the largest identifiable and preventable cause of accidents in the transportation operation.
 They further point to official underestimation of the problem as part of the problem

 1995 appears to be the watershed year for taking driver fatigue seriously in trucking.
 In that year, Secretary of Transportation, Federico Peňa, called for the first National Truck and Bus Safety Summit, to be held in Kansas City, Missouri.
 Trucking industry representatives met with researchers, safety advocates and government representatives with the goal of developing a list of the most pressing safety issues facing the trucking industry.
 The list would be used to guide research, regulation and training efforts to try to reduce truck crashes, fatalities and injuries.
 After several days of meetings, sessions, workshops, and speeches, the Summit participants developed a list of 17 safety issues facing the trucking industry and ranked them in priority order.
 Number one on the list was driver fatigue.
-In the years following, more emphasis has been put on the fatigue issue, with fatigue training videos being offered by all major industry training suppliers, train-the-trainer sessions have been developed, dozens if not hundreds of research projects have been undertaken, and technological advancements have given us gadgets and algorithms to help detect when a driver might be getting too tired to drive safely.
+In the years following, more emphasis has been put on the fatigue issue, with driver fatigue training videos being offered by all major industry training suppliers, train-the-trainer sessions have been developed, dozens if not hundreds of research projects have been undertaken, and technological advancements have given us gadgets and algorithms to help detect when a driver might be getting too tired to drive safely.

 In spite of the additional focus and attention on the issue, and in spite of the Department of Transportation's announced 1999 goal of reducing truck-crash fatalities by 50% in ten years, we still have no litmus test to determine whether a driver is fatigued when he or she is involved in a crash and we are still suffering more than 5,000 fatalities a year in truck crashes in the U.S. Because of poor investigation in the area of fatigue (there is no "breathalyzer" or other test to give a driver after a crash to determine his or her fatigue level), and because of horrible records regarding involvement of fatigue in crashes, we still have no solid statistics regarding how many or what percentage of truck crashes are caused or contributed to by driver fatigue.
 Figures as low as 2% and as high as 58% of particular types of crashes have been given.
 Even results from the long-awaited Large Truck Crash Causation Study will not be able to accurately portray the true extent of the problem, because the study included no acceptable protocol to identify fatigue-related crashes and took an "I-know-it-when-I-see-it" approach to identifying fatigue as a cause.
 The fact of the matter is that driver fatigue is a significant cause of losses in the trucking industry and should be investigated as a possible factor in catastrophic truck crashes.